 You can render a partial view with RenderPartial.
-This method doesn't return a result, it streams the rendered output directly to the response.
-Because it doesn't return a result, it must be called within a razor code block (you can also call RenderPartialAsync if necessary):
+This method doesn't return a result; it streams the rendered output directly to the response.
+Because it doesn't return a result, it must be called within a Razor code block (you can also call RenderPartialAsync if necessary):

 '''

-@ {
+@{

 Html.RenderPartial("AuthorPartial");

 }

 '''

-Because it streams the result directly, RenderPartial/RenderPartialAsync may perform better in some scenarios.
-However, in most cases it's recommended you use Render (or RenderAsync).
+Because it streams the result directly, RenderPartial and RenderPartialAsync may perform better in some scenarios.
+However, in most cases it's recommended you use Partial and PartialAsync.